AC8L/QMX_Plus_Autotuner_Internal_Battery_Speaker/README.md

 Vienna, VA 10/13/2024</br>
 AC8L@ARRL.NET

 **WARNING!
-Before you proceed with spending money and time, the battery mod is compatible with QMX+ 12V build only!!!
+Before you proceed with spending money and time, please take a note that the battery mod is compatible with QMX+ 12V build only!!!
 Do not use it with 9V, you will damage the rig!!!**

 # Build steps at a glance
 1. Build <a href="http://qrp-labs.com/qmxp.html">QMX+</a> with following mods: